 - Authorised investments include any New Zealand unlisted property, unlisted property security or managed fund which provides exposure to New Zealand unlisted property investments.
-Australian and overseas unlisted property may be held up to 5% of the sector. - Gearing may be included over unlisted property investments, up to 65% of their asset value.
+Australian and overseas unlisted property may be held up to 5% of the sector. - Gearing may be included over unlisted property investments, up to 65% of their asset value, with security limited to the relevant individual properties.
 A soft limit of 50% will apply to provide a suitable margin in case of any increase in gearing due to a fall in asset values.